 Dear Willow Tree

-Dance with me, dear Willow Tree
+Dance with me, dear Willow Tree!

 The timelines you’ve traveled, the souls you have married.

-To a blissful youth that faded too fast.
+Of a blissful youth that faded too fast.

 Replanted in a pot full of charcoal and soot.